jaimebw/cs542_final-project/README.md

 # CS 542 Final Project: Amazon Price tracker

+This an example web app build in Rust for our final project.
+It uses:
+* Backend: Rocket(Rust)
+* Templates: Tera(Rust)
+* Frontend: Boostrap and ChartJS

 ## How to install and run
 For downloading the code just run:
 ```bash